-Shakespeare’s text is a gift to the actor who knows how to find the offered clues to performance.
-In this class, students will explore the text’s structure, rhetorical devices, verse, rhythm and sound and.
-Students will learn to trust the text as the source of what one needs to know about character and action, within the context of Elizabethan culture and beliefs.
-Exercises will bring the text to life on stage.
-The goal is that each student will be comfortable approaching any new piece of text as a preparation for the real business of acting Shakespeare.
+Shakespeare’s texts are a gift to the actor who knows how to find the offered clues to performance.
+We will explore the text’s structure, its rhetorical devices, its verse, rhythm and sound; we will learn to trust the text as the source of what we need to know about character and action, within the context of Elizabethan culture and beliefs; then physical and text exercises will help bring the words to stage life.
+We will work on sonnets, monologues and later, scenes.
+Each class will begin with group exercises (yes it can be done on zoom!).
+Liz’s goal is to give an approach to any new piece of text as a preparation for the real business of acting Shakespeare.

 Installment Plan: $475 – First payment: September 21, 2020; second payment: October 19, 2020